1n4r1/1n4r1.github.io/_posts/2019-11-18-Hackthebox-Networkd-Walkthrough.md

 upload.php
 {% endhighlight %}

-Sounds "upload.php" is to upload a file.<br>
+Sounds "upload.php" is to upload a file.
 The function for that is defined in "lib.php"<br>
 upload.php:
 {% highlight php %}
 require '/var/www/html/lib.php';